vihanb/babel-plugin-wildcard/README.md

 ---

-Files are automatically camel-cased and in the `import` statements the extensions are clipped unless specified otherwise (see below)
+Files and nested directory names are automatically camel-cased and in the `import` statements the extensions are clipped unless specified otherwise (see below)

 ## Information